Arrest warrant for Shami, brother for domestic violence

 The court of Additional Chief Judicial Magistrate, Alipore, gave 28-year-old Shami - now touring West Indies with the Indian cricket team and playing the second and final Test match of the series - 15 days to surrender and apply for bail.

-The warrant was issued as Shami did not appear before the court even once after the hearing tarted.
+The warrant was issued as the brothers did not appear before the court even once after the hearing started.

+After hearing both the prosecution and the defence, ACJM Subrata Mukherjee gave a 15-day window to Shami as he was abroad with the national side.
+The arrest warrant would remain in abeyance during the next 15 days.

+However, if Shami did not surrender to the court during this time frame, the law would take its own course, the judge said.

 The arrest warrant came around six months after the police filed a charge sheet against the celebrated Indian cricketer under Sections 498A (domestic violence) and 354A (sexual harassment) of the Indian Penal Code.